Matthew Wright (American football)

-Matthew Wright (born March 22, 1996) is an American football kicker who is currently a free agent.
-Wright is known for breaking the Jacksonville Jaguars' 20-game losing streak, when he scored two fourth quarter field goals, including a game-winning 53 yarder in an NFL International Series game against the Miami Dolphins in London.
-Wright played college football at UCF where he was a member of the undefeated 2017 team that was selected as National Champions by the Colley Matrix.
+Matthew Wright (born March 22, 1996) is an American professional football placekicker.
+Wright played college football for the UCF Knights where he was a member of the undefeated 2017 team that was selected as national champions by the Colley Matrix.
+Wright signed with the Pittsburgh Steelers as an undrafted free agent in 2019.
+In 2020, he signed with the Tampa Bay Vipers of the XFL before being released and being resigned by the Steelers.
+He has since been a member of several other NFL teams.

-High school career
+Early life

 Wright attended Lampeter-Strasburg High School in Lampeter, Pennsylvania.
-As the placekicker on Lampeter-Strasburg's football team, Wright finished his high school kicking career making 15 of 18 attempted kicks, including 9 of 11 as a senior, with a high school career-long of 42 yards.
-He also converted 122 of 126 extra point kicks in his high school career.
-Wright was named to the Pennsylvania Football News Class AAA First-team and a Section Two First-team All-Star (as a punter and placekicker).
+As the placekicker on Lampeter-Strasburg's football team, he finished his high school kicking career making 15 of 18 attempted kicks, including 9 of 11 as a senior, with a high school career-long of 42 yards.
+Wright also converted 122 of 126 extra point kicks in his high school career.
+He was named to the Pennsylvania Football News Class AAA First-team and a Section Two First-team All-Star (as a punter and placekicker).
 Coming out of high school, Wright was a three-star college kicking prospect and the #46 kicker nationally as ranked by ESPN.

 Wright also played high school soccer, earning Lancaster Newspaper's Fall All-Star honors.

 College career

 Wright holds the UCF Knights Football records for most career points (375), most field goals made (55), most extra points (PATs), (212, including 153 consecutive made PATs), tied for the best career kicking percentage (.774), and second-best career PAT percentage (.985).

 Wright was redshirted his true freshman season before going on to be the Knights primary placekicker for the next four seasons.

-In 2014, as a true freshman, Wright earned American Athletic Conference All-Academic Team honors.
+In 2014, as a true freshman, Wright earned American Athletic Conference (AAC) All-Academic Team honors.

 In 2015, as a redshirt freshman, Wright made 13 of 17 field goal attempts (.765) with a long of 48 yards while recording one tackle.

 In 2016, as a redshirt sophomore, Wright became one of just 11 Knights ever to make a 50-yard field goal attempt.
 Making 17 of 22 field goal attempts (.772) (50-yard long) during the 2016 season, Wright's .773 kicking percentage placed seventh all-time in UCF football history for single season kick percentage.
 Wright was named to the 2016-17 American All-Academic Team.